Environment, Land Use & Management

 Farmers for generations have been investing in the health of the land.
 Farmers were the first environmentalists as they know being a steward of the land is important to productivity and liveability.

-There is a trend towards urban communities and government not understanding all the efforts, including research and development and active management that the agricultural sector undertakes to continuously improve sustainability outcomes.
+Urban communities and governments can sometimes not understand all the efforts, including research and development and active management that the agricultural sector undertakes to continuously improve sustainability outcomes.

 VFF advocates for not just improved understanding of agriculture in relation to stewardship, but that the community supports farmers undertake actions to provide community benefits in relation to climate and biodiversity.